mondoohq/installer/docs/devops/packer.md

 # Mondoo Packer Provisioner

 Mondoo ships an integration for [Packer](https://www.packer.io) to ease the assessment of vulnerabilities during an image build process.
-The integration is open source and available in our [Mondoo GitHub repository](https://github.com/mondoolabs/packer-provisioner-mondoo)

 ## Install Mondoo Packer Provisioner